Top Hollande aide quits in conflict of interest row

 "This is going to be a profound disappointment for left-wing voters," said Dominique Wolton, a political scientist at the CNRS public research institute.
 "You cannot ask an entire country to make enormous savings while showing a different image at the highest level of government."

-Morelle, 51, said in a Facebook post on Thursday that he had obtained authorization from the IGAS public health inspection body in 2007 for outside work with Danish pharmaceutical company Lundbeck , for which Medipart said he had earned 12,500 euros
+Morelle, 51, said in a Facebook post on Thursday that he had obtained authorisation from the IGAS public health inspection body in 2007 for outside work with Danish pharmaceutical company Lundbeck, for which Medipart said he had earned 12,500 euros ($17,300).

 Mediapart said Morelle, while at IGAS, had "worked in secret for pharmaceutical laboratories", including arranging meetings between Lundbeck and people involved in pricing drugs in France.